SIMIDAT/epm-framework/README.md

 # How to add a new EPM

 To add a new algorithm to the framework you only have to create a new class that extends the "Model" class and override the methods learn() and predict() which are used to learn the model and predict new instances respectively.
 Additionally, you must have to add an entry of the algorithm on "algorithms.xml" an example of entry with all parameters possibilities is shown in the file as a commentary.
+Additional information about how to use it and how to implement algorithms is available at Manual_Spanish.pdf (in spanish).
+This software is incompleted, and the development of new features and addition of new algorithms and documentation will be added in the near future.